acoli-repo/powla/experimental/readme.txt

 experimental:
-- improve integration with / import from CoNLL-RDF, Web Annotation and NIF
+- improve integration with / import from CoNLL-RDF
+- Web Annotation and NIF to come
+- no mapping-specifics in the code: mapping RDFS-inferred from ontologies that formalize the dependencies between formats as rdfs:subClassOf, etc.

 this *may* require adjustments to the ontology, hence, owl/ contains both initial converter prototypes and a copy of powla.owl

 so far, powla.owl is left unchanged